enso-org/enso/doc/design/runtime/runtime.md

   + An explanation of the caching mechanism
   + An architectural description of the cache
   + A description of eviction strategies
+- Code Compilation:
+  + Compilation of Luna Code to GHC Core
+  + An exploration of what from Luna will be encoded in core, and what is erased
+  + An overview of the compilation strategy, eager + demand loading to ensure the fastest time to execution possible.
 - Layers:
   + Descriptions of each layer of the JIT
 - Introspection and API: